 Larry Kudlow serves as Vice Chair of the Board for the America First Policy Institute (AFPI) and as Chairman for AFPI’s Center for American Prosperity.
 He is also host of “Kudlow” on Fox Business and “The Larry Kudlow Show” on WABC Talk Radio.
 He previously served as Director of the National Economic Council under President Donald J. Trump where he led the domestic and global economic policy agendas.
 Throughout the years, Kudlow has hosted several popular television shows with an economic focus, had a successful career on Wall Street, and worked as an associate director in the Office of Management and Budget during the Reagan Administration.
 He began his career at the Federal Reserve Bank of New York as a staff economist.
 Kudlow describes himself as a Reagan supply-sider and is a staunch advocate for free markets, tax cuts, and deregulation.

 Brooke Leslie Rollins is originally from Glen Rose, Texas, and serves as the President and Chief Executive Officer of the America First Policy Institute (AFPI).
 Rollins is the former Director of the Domestic Policy Council and Chief Strategist at the White House, as well as the former Director of the Office of American Innovation.
 In these roles, she developed and managed the transformational domestic policy agenda of the Trump Administration, leading to historic achievements for the American people.
 Rollins graduated with honors from Texas A&M University with a degree in agricultural development and was the first female to be elected student body president.
-After earning her Juris Doctor with honors at the University of Texas School of Law, she completed an internship for Chief Justice Thomas Phillips of the Texas Supreme Court and then clerked for a federal judge in the Northern District of Texas before practicing law for several years at Hughes & Luce, LLP.
-After her time practicing law, Rollins discovered her passion for policy, serving as Governor Rick Perry’s policy director and then running the Texas Public Policy Foundation (TPPF) for 15 years.
-At TPPF, Rollins elevated a small policy organization to a national force and redefined the possibilities for a state-based think tank—setting the model and aspiration for AFPI.
+After earning her Juris Doctor with honors at the University of Texas School of Law, she served as Governor Rick Perry’s policy director before running the Texas Public Policy Foundation (TPPF) for 15 years.
+At TPPF, Rollins elevated a small policy organization to a national force and redefined the possibilities for a state-based think tank — setting the model and aspiration for AFPI.
 Rollins and her husband, Mark, currently reside in Fort Worth, Texas, and spend a large majority of their free time taxiing their four very active children to baseball games, cattle shows, piano lessons, and Aggie football games.

 Doug Hoelscher grew up on a farm near Williams, Iowa, and serves as AFPI’s Chief Operating Officer.
 He previously served as an Assistant to the President and Director of White House Intergovernmental Affairs, where he was the Trump Administration’s primary liaison to the nation’s governors, lieutenant governors, attorneys general, and other state, local, and tribal leaders.
 In this role, he built relationships and solved shared challenges at each level of the government.
 He previously served as the Director of the Iowa Office of State-Federal Relations, as a workforce development advisor, and chaired the National Governors Association 2016 Summer Meeting Committee.
 Hoelscher previously worked at PricewaterhouseCoopers and held several positions within the George W. Bush Administration – at the White House and at the U.S. Department of Homeland Security.
 He graduated from the University of Iowa.
 Hoelscher and his partner, Danny, enjoy traveling to Iowa and Florida to see family, watching college football (especially the Iowa Hawkeyes), dining out, and taking long walks with their loveable mutt, Kenny.